vasil-nesterov/toy-coin/README.md

 # TODO
-- [ ] Transaction signing; check that signature is valid when adding to mempool
+-
-- [ ] UTXO
+- [ ] UTXO: one sender, one recipient
 - [ ] Transaction: check against UTXO when adding to mempool & blockchain
 - [ ] txs, multiple in -> multiple out
 - [ ] **Implement consensus

 - [ ] Tx versioning
+- [ ] Start a 24/7 node
+- [ ] EVM?

 # Changelog

+## Oct 3, 2024
+- [x] Transaction signing.
+  - Sign coinbase tx with miner's key
+  - Check that signature is valid when adding to mempool

 ## Oct 2, 2024
 - [x] Load or init ed25519 key when Node starts